zhangjunh/DR-GAN-by-pytorch/README.md

 2. Run train.py to train models
-      - Trained models and Loss_log will be saved at "DR_GAN/snapshot/Single" by default
+      - Trained models and Loss_log will be saved at "checkpoints" by default.
+Generated pictures will be saved at "result".
+      > python train.py
       - You can also use tensorboard to watch the loss graphs in real-time.
-      > python train.py
       > tensorboard --logdir=/home/zhangjunhao/logs

 3. Generate Image with arbitrary pose